hkfrei/memoryGame/README.md

 ```zsh
 php -S localhost:8000
 ```
-Open your Browser at ```http://localhost:8000``` and you are ready to go.
+Open your Browser at `http://localhost:8000` and you are ready to go.

 ### Instructions
 If you click on a card, it show's it's Symbol.
 The goal of the game is to open two cards in a row with the same symbol.
+If the Symbols do not match, the Cards close and you have to memory the symbol in your head for a later try.
 Do so, until all cards are opened.
-On the first card click a timer starts and it stops when are cards are opened.
-The faster you are and the less moves you needed the better the result. 🥇
+On the first card click a timer starts.
+It stops, when are cards are opened.
+The faster you are and the less moves you need, the better the result. 🥇

 ## Running the tests